ex0ns/StockBot/README.md

 drive-client {
-  email="stockbot@telegrambot-1166.iam.gserviceaccount.com" // Email of the Drive Service Account key-path="keys/drive.p12" // Path to the drive key filename="stock.xsls" // The sheet's name
+  email="stockbot@telegrambot-1166.iam.gserviceaccount.com" // Email of the Drive Service Account key-path="keys/drive.p12" // Path to the drive key filename="stock" // The sheet's name start-row=2 // The row from which there are items cols=[1,3] // The columns that contains items
 }

 telegram-client {